Custom Website Design for Usability

 Some Marketing Strategies to Generate Repeat Customers

-- Start a Blog – there are lots of sources out there to help you create blogs on industry topics to gain more followers and brand recognition.
-Use these blogs to show off your expertise, build subscription lists, and bring more organic traffic to your website through long tailed keyword SEO tactics.
+- Start a Blog-there are lots of sources out there to help you create blogs on industry topics to gain more followers and brand recognition.
+Use these blogs to show off your expertise, build subscription lists, and bring more organic traffic to your website through long tailed keyword search engine optimization tactics.

-- Post on Social Media Often – Facebook, Twitter, and Instagram have become leading sources to get exposure to new customers.
+- Post on Social Media Often-Facebook, Twitter, and Instagram have become leading sources to get exposure to new customers.
 Start experimenting with Ads and a regular posting schedule that links to your website, landing pages, or blogs.
-Use remarketing tools that social media offers.
-After a customer visits your site, they’ll see ads on their social media, helping to bring customers back to finish a purchase or find new people who are similar to your website audience.
+Use remarketing tools that social media offers so that after a customer visits your site, they see ads on their social media.
+This will help to bring customers back to finish a purchase or find new people who are similar to your website audience.

 Takeaway: To get repeat customers on your website, start by expanding on marketing tools that you're already familiar with and become an "expert", then gradually tap into your other tools as you scale.